chen-assert/cccbd_web/Document/01_system_draft.md

   <figcaption>Fig.3 Connection Outline</figcaption>
 </figure>

-The connection between front-end and back-end we divide funtions into 3 different case, just like the diagram shows above. get objects with parameters, no parameters, and return a message.
+The connection between front-end and back-end we divide funtions into 3 different cases, just like the diagram shows above. get objects with parameters, no parameters, and return a message.

 #### 4.1.2.2 Functions with parameters.